 Our hotel (Avalon Boutique) was right in the centre of the Old Town and a one-minute walk from the Street of Knights which crosses through much of this walled town.
 It was built in 1400 and provided Inns for the different nationalities that joined the Order of the Knights of Jerusalem.
 The notes made in the UNESCO document about this area are worth noting…“with its Frankish and Ottoman buildings the old town of Rhodes is an important ensemble of traditional human settlement…and building after 1523 combined vernacular forms resulting from the meeting of two worlds with decorative elements of Ottoman origin.
 All the built-up elements dating before 1912 have become vulnerable because of the evolution in living conditions and they must be protected as much as the great religious, civil and military monuments, the churches, monasteries, mosques, baths, palaces, forts, gates and ramparts.”

 Coming from the centre of Old Town, there were many options in terms of Gates through the fortified walls.
 Due to Rhodes geographical location, it had a very advantageous position along the Mediterranean trade routes from West to East.
 Defensive walls were in place as long ago as the fourth century BCE.
 These walls always enabled Rhodes to defend itself against envious trade enemies and it continued to upgrade these walls as the centuries passed.
 Enemies of Rhodes’ walls also included earthquakes so these were another reason for constant upgrades and maintenance.
 When the Knights Hospitaller conquered Byzantine-controlled Rhodes, they too realised that these fortifications needed continual upgrading if they wanted to hold this strategic Island.
 They were finally driven out in 1552 by the Ottomans who simply maintained Rhodes’ fortifications for the next four centuries.
 The walls we see today are really a ‘museum’ of the transition between medieval fortifications and modern ones.
-The diagram (from 1490) of the fortified walls of Rhodes below right gives a good idea of their condition and layout during the Knights’ period of control.
+The diagram (from 1490) of the fortified walls of Rhodes below left gives a good idea of their condition and layout during the Knights’ period of control.